MyHush/hush-smart-chains/README.md

 ## Creating a Hush Smart Chain

-You will need the hush3 repo (and currently this is on our dev branch, will be released with our next 3.3.0 release):
+You will need the hush3 repo:

 ```
 git clone https://github.com/myhush/hush3